China’s Disappeared: A look at who went missing in 2018

 TAX-EVADING ACTRESS

-Fan Bingbing was living every starlet’s dream.
+Fan Bingbing was living the dream.
 Since a breakthrough role at the age of 17, Fan has headlined dozens of movies and TV series, and parlayed her success into modeling, fashion design and other ventures that have made her one of the highest-paid celebrities in the world.

 All this made her a potent icon of China’s economic success, until authorities reminded Fan — and her legion of admirers — that even she was not untouchable.